SHOMANS/SHOMANS/README.md

 I'm SHOMAN, web Full-Stack developer

 ```
-I've worked on many projects of React.js & Node.js
+I've worked on many web applications and sites
 ```

 ## What will you find with me?